 The inquiry needs to agree with The National Archives (and, where applicable, the Cabinet Office and sponsoring department) what is required for permanent preservation.
 This includes agreement over the destruction of information which is deemed to have no long-term value.
 In the course of evaluating the value of inquiry records, teams should consider the following:

 - It should be made clear which records of the inquiry are required for permanent preservation, including such administrative records as can demonstrate effectively the independence of the inquiry process

 - The inquiry should store and maintain any records identified for transfer in accordance with best practice prior to their transfer.
-(For more details about managing records see the Freedom of Information Act section 46 Code of Practice, available on the Ministry of Justice website)
+(For more details about managing records see the Freedom of Information Act section 46 Code of Practice)

 - Selection decisions are not based on the format of the records but on the nature and contents.
 However, the format and any metadata or licensing issues need to be identified and raised at an early stage with The National Archives or sponsoring department